Greek Mythology Sleep Stories: 4 Hours of the Olympians, Heroes and Monsters (2026)

 Go Deeper: Books on Greek Mythology

 Sleep stories are a perfect gateway.
-But if you wake up wanting to know more — who was Hecate, exactly?
-What happened to Orion?
-Why does the myth of Prometheus appear in so many cultures? — these books will take you further than any video can.
+If you wake up wanting to know more, who was Hecate, exactly, what happened to Orion, why does the myth of Prometheus appear in so many cultures, these books will take you further than any video can.

-- Mythology by Edith Hamilton — the single best English-language introduction to Greek, Roman, and Norse mythology.
+- Mythology by Edith Hamilton.
+The single best English-language introduction to Greek, Roman, and Norse mythology.
 Clear, scholarly, and impossible to put down.
+Over 75,000 Amazon reviews and still the academic default for a reason.

 More Sleep Stories from the Channel